Dynamic Connectivity in Disk Graphs: Introduction

+One way to model the case of a changing vertex set is the \emph{dynamic subgraph connectivity} problem.
+Here, we have a known fixed graph $H$ with $n$ vertices and $m$ edges, and $G$ is a subgraph of $H$ that changes dynamically by activating or deactivating the vertices of $H$ (the edges of $G$ are induced by the active vertex set).
+In this setting, there is a data structure with $O(m^{1/3} \polylog n)$ query time and $O(m^{2/3}\polylog n)$ amortized update time, developed by Chan et al.~\cite{chan_dynamic_2011}.

-In this paper we study the dynamic connectivity problem on variants of a class of geometrically defined graphs.
-Let \(S\) be a set of point sites in \(\R^2\), where each site \(s\in S\) has an associated radius \(r_s\).
-The disk graph \(\cD(S)\) is now defined on the vertex set \(S\), with an undirected edge between two sites \(s\) and \(t\), if and only if their Euclidean distance is at most \(r_s + r_t\).
-This is equivalent to saying that the disks defined by \(s\) and \(t\) intersect.
-Note that while the graph can be described by specifying the \(n\) sites, it might have \(\Theta(n^2)\) edges.
-Research in disk graphs thus aims to find algorithms whose running time does only depend on the number of sites and not on the number of edges.
-We consider three variants of disk graphs, based on the possible values for the radii.
-The first variant are unit disk graphs, where all radii are the same.
-In the second variant, the ratio \( \Psi \) between the largest and the smallest radius is bounded.
-The third variant does not impose any restriction on the radii.
+In this paper, we add a geometric twist: we study the dynamic connectivity problem on different variants of \emph{disk intersection graphs}.
+Let $S \subset \R^2$ be a set of planar \emph{point sites}, where each site $s \in S$ has an \emph{associated radius} $r_s > 0$.
+The \emph{disk intersection graph} (\emph{disk graph}, for short) $\cD(S)$ is the undirected graph with vertex set $S$ that has an edge between any two distinct sites $s$ and $t$ if and only if the Euclidean distance between $s$ and $t$ is at most $r_s + r_t$.
+In other words, there is an edge between $s$ and $t$ if and only if the disks with centers $s$ and $t$ and with radius $r_s$ and $r_t$, respectively, intersect.
+Note that even though $\cD(S)$ is fully described by the $n$ sites and their associated radii, it might have $\Theta(n^2)$ edges.
+Thus, our goal is to find algorithms whose running time depends only on the number of sites and not on the number of edges.
+We consider three variants of disk graphs, characterized by the possible values for the associated radii.
+In the first variant, \emph{unit disk graphs}, all radii are~$1$.
+In the second variant, \emph{disk graphs of bounded radius ratio}, all radii must come from the interval $[1, \Psi]$, where $\Psi$ is a parameter that is known in advance and that may depend on the number of sites $n$, i.e., it can be as large as $n^2, 2^n$, or even larger.
+In the third variant, \emph{general disk graphs}, the radii can be arbitrary positive real numbers.

+The static connectivity problem in disk graphs can be solved similarly as in general graphs: we compute the connected components and label the vertices of each connected component with the same unique identifier.
+The challenge for disk graphs lies in finding a quick way to perform the preprocessing step.
+For unit disk graphs, there are several methods to perform a BFS in worst-cast time $O(n \log n)$ (see, e.g.,~\cite{KLOST2023101979} and the references therein).
+For general disk graphs, Cabello and Jejčič~\cite{CabelloJ15} observed that a BFS can be performed with the help of an efficient weighted nearest neighbor structure.
+With this approach and the fastest available data structures, this leads to an algorithm with expected running time $O(n \log^4 n)$~\cite{kaplan_dynamic_2020,Liu20}.